hadjShell/JavaScriptLearningJourney/HTML_notes.md

 ## HTML Character Entity References

-* Help avoid rendering issues; Safeguard against more limited character encoding; Provide characters not available on keyboards
+* Help avoid rendering issues

+* Safeguard against more limited character encoding

+* Provide characters not available on keyboards

 * 3 characters you should always escape: